• Skip to main content

 Exterior

-Featuring basically the same styling as their Alpiner 4 Chronograph “Race for Water” limited edition model that was first presented back in September 2014, this new timekeeper looks a bit more interesting, although, to be frank, I would like it a lot better if they have changed the silvered dial for something less blending with the case.
+Featuring basically the same styling as their Alpiner 4 Chronograph “Race for Water” edition first presented back in September 2014, this new timekeeper looks a bit more interesting, although, to be frank, I would like it a lot better if they have changed the silvered dial for something less blending with the case.
 Even a glossy white finish would give the watch a deeper, more three-dimensional look.

-The 44-millimeter stainless steel body, too, is identical to that of the aforementioned model (although there may be some modifications, I don’t see any except a different bezel) and it is still quite large on a normal wrist.
-The relatively short (and nicely curved) integrated lugs somehow manage to remedy the problem, but the timekeeper still takes a great deal of space on your hand.
+The relatively short (and nicely curved) integrated lugs somehow manage to remedy the problem, but the timekeeper still takes up a great deal of space on your hand.
 If that’s your style, or if you are simply bigger than an average man, that may be okay.
 If you are not sure, try to find either this or another similarly sized Alpina and try it on your own wrist.
 You know, better safe than sorry.

 Price